 Performance is formally evaluated annually as well as informally on an on-going basis to thoroughly assess effectiveness at every level and identify opportunities for improvement.
-The Nomination Committee has outlined a multi-year plan utilising a mixture of extensive survey tools to ascertain quantitative data alongside qualitative insights which is followed up with interview based discussion with individual Directors and discussion by the Board as a whole; an interview based methodology and using an external consultant to manage the process which will also facilitate comparative evaluation against other Boards.
-The multi-year plan recommends the processes to be utilised each year and is designed to build on assessments during prior periods and to provide benchmarking.
+The Nomination Committee has outlined a multi-year plan utilising a mixture of extensive survey tools to ascertain quantitative data alongside qualitative insights which is followed up with interview based discussion with individual Directors and discussion by the Board as a whole.

-The process for the Board, each Committee, the Chair and each individual Director during the financial year ended 30 June 2018 was completed in October 2017.
+The process for the Board, each Committee, the Chair and each individual Director during the financial year ended 30 June 2019 was completed in July 2019.
 An extensive 1:1 interview process was held with set evaluation questions and a formal summary report provided for the Board and each Committee.
 This was followed up with discussion with each Committee, individual Directors and the Board based on the performance evaluation.